Anti-spam and anti-malware protection in Exchange Online Protection

 Looking for information about all EOP features?
-See the Exchange Online Protection Service Description.
+See the Exchange Online Protection service description.

 Using multiple anti-malware engines, EOP offers multilayered protection that's designed to catch all known malware.
 Messages transported through the service are scanned for malware (viruses and spyware).
 If malware is detected, the message is deleted.
-Notifications may also be sent to senders or administrators when an infected message is deleted and not delivered.
+Notifications may also be sent to senders or admins when an infected message is deleted and not delivered.
 You can also choose to replace infected attachments with either default or custom messages that notify the recipients of the malware detection.

 Customize anti-malware policies

 You can configure the default policy for company-wide settings.
 For greater granularity, you can also create custom anti-malware policies and apply them to specified users, groups, or domains in your organization.
 Custom policies always take precedence over the default policy, but you can change the priority (that is, the running order) of your custom policies.
 For more information, see Configure anti-malware policies in EOP.